InfoSecHackers/Ratatouille/README.md

                 download    Download PCAPS From FTP

             Analysis:
-                analyse 	It will Extract Credentials, HTTP Url's, Files, VOIP Calls From PCAP to output/ folder
+                analyse 	It will Extract Credentials, HTTP Url's, Files, VOIP Calls, Dns Requests From PCAP to output/ folder and it will make IP source and Destination Link

 #GUI Configurations